vchirikov/GoToDnSpy/Readme.md

 ## Introduction

-Sometimes I need something command like Resharper has "Navigate To Decompiled Sources", but I don't want to buy and install it only for this command.
+Sometimes I need something like Resharper command "Navigate To Decompiled Sources", but I don't want to buy and install R# only for this command.
 So I created this plugin for quick access to dnSpy.
-BTW, for now, VS 2017.6 Preview can do it with ILSpy.
+BTW, after VS 2017.6 Preview can do it with included ILSpy.

 [dnSpy](https://github.com/0xd4d/dnSpy/) is the best tool for .net reseacher.